 Canada is one of the largest producers and exporters of agricultural products in the world.
-From the huge wheat fields and cattle ranches in Canada’s prairies to the dairy, fruit, and vegetable farms across the country, Canada is proud to celebrate National Agriculture Day on February 11th.
+From the huge wheat fields and cattle ranches in Canada’s prairies to the dairy, fruit, and vegetable farms across the country, we proudly celebrate Canada's Agriculture Day on February 23rd, 2021.

 On July 1st, 1867, the federal department of agriculture appointed the first Minister of Agriculture.
 Today, Agriculture Canada’s food and beverages can be found around the world.

 Ask the students to draw and colour pictures of their favourite foods.
 Share and ask:

 Explain that Canada has farms in every province.
 Some are fruit and vegetable farms, some are meat and dairy farms, and some grow grains like wheat, soy, oats, and barley.